Parser combinator: Shortcomings and solutions

 Parser combinators, like all recursive descent parsers, are not limited to the context-free grammars and thus do no global search for ambiguities in the LL(k) parsing Firstk and Followk sets.
 Thus, ambiguities are not known until run-time if and until the input triggers them.
 In such cases, the recursive descent parser may default (perhaps unknown to the grammar designer) to one of the possible ambiguous paths, resulting in semantic confusion (aliasing) in the use of the language.
 This leads to bugs by users of ambiguous programming languages, which are not reported at compile-time, and which are introduced not by human error, but by ambiguous grammar.
 The only solution that eliminates these bugs is to remove the ambiguities and use a context-free grammar.

 The simple implementations of parser combinators have some shortcomings, which are common in top-down parsing.
 Naïve combinatory parsing requires exponential time and space when parsing an ambiguous context-free grammar.
 In 1996, Frost and Szydlowski demonstrated how memoization can be used with parser combinators to reduce the time complexity to polynomial.
 Later Frost used monads to construct the combinators for systematic and correct threading of memo-table throughout the computation.

 Like any top-down recursive descent parsing, the conventional parser combinators (like the combinators described above) will not terminate while processing a left-recursive grammar (e.g. s ::= s <*> term ‘x’|empty).
 A recognition algorithm that accommodates ambiguous grammars with direct left-recursive rules is described by Frost and Hafiz in 2006.
 The algorithm curtails the otherwise ever-growing left-recursive parse by imposing depth restrictions.
 That algorithm was extended to a complete parsing algorithm to accommodate indirect as well as direct left-recursion in polynomial time, and to generate compact polynomial-size representations of the potentially exponential number of parse trees for highly ambiguous grammars by Frost, Hafiz and Callaghan in 2007.
 This extended algorithm accommodates indirect left recursion by comparing its ‘computed context’ with ‘current context’.
-The same authors also described their implementation of a set of parser combinators written in the Haskell programming language based on the same algorithm.
+The same authors also described their implementation of a set of parser combinators written in the Haskell language based on the same algorithm.